 - Built-in discussion forums called Conversations.

 - New Expense Flow with huge improvements to expenses (available to all)

 - A new Collective creation process (available to all)

-- Transferwise as a payout method (only available for Fiscal Host plans)
+- Transferwise as a payout method (free up to $1000 and then available for Fiscal Host plans)

 🙏 Thank you for trusting us to help you enable Open Collectives in your community.